ysh329/kaggle-cervical-cancer-screening-classification/README.md

  |ResNet-152-lr-0.01   |         3        | 0.74618                    |  0.673077 | 0.822917 |
  |ResNet-200-lr-0.01   |         3        | 0.76409                    |  0.666667 | 0.84375  |

 so far, I make some parameter modified about learning rate and adding momentum.
-However, after reudce the learning rate to 0.001 and adding momentum as 0.9, the validation accuracy and submission score (log-loss) have no improvement but submission score dropped.
+However, after reducing the learning rate to 0.001 and adding momentum as 0.9, the validation accuracy and submission score (log-loss) have no improvement but submission score dropped.

+### 2.4 Pre-trained model

+Different pre-trained data sets make fine-tuned model different performance.

+I tried pre-trained models based on two kind images: the one is `ImageNet-11k`, the other is `ImageNet-11k-place365-ch`.

+I don't know what's the `ImageNet-11k-place365-ch` image, it seems place or street-view images.
+The performance of this kind pre-trained model is not good, same as train from scratch.

 ## 3. Boosting

-After fine-tuning those network, I think I can make more progress on submission score using boosting based on fine-tuned models.
+After fine-tuning those networks, I think I can make more progress on submission score using boosting based on fine-tuned models.

-However, it seems no improvement but dropped a lot (1.1x log-loss).
+However, it seems no improvement but dropped a lot (dropped 0.4~0.6 log-loss).
 I think maybe I have something wrong with use of `XGBoost`.
 Of course, I have to admit I'm, in fact, new to use `XGBoost`.